 Understanding what a blockchain is, is not that difficult.
-Since this concept is becoming common in society's everyday use, we want to gently introduce how it works and its innovations.
+Since this concept is becoming common in everyday use, we want to introduce how it works and its innovations gently.

 Imagine the following situation.
 Alice wants to send $1000 to Bob.
 Traditionally Alice will make use of its bank.
-Using banks has some advantages: Without the bank, Alice and Bob need to meet somewhere to transfer the money.
+Using banks has advantages: Alice and Bob need to meet somewhere to transfer the money without the bank.
 It can also be dangerous to carry $1000 in the streets to make the payment.
 But, at the same time, using the bank has some disadvantages:

-The bank acts as an intermediary.
+- The bank acts as an intermediary.
 Understandably, the bank will charge a fee for its services.
-When this bank services lots of people, it becomes the center of the financial stage.
+When this bank services many people, it becomes the center of the financial stage.
 The bank is a centralized entity; all payments go through its infrastructure.

-Neither Alice nor Bob have any control over the process.
-Only the bank knows everything about the transaction: Issuer, receiver, timing, accounting, etc. They both depend on those banks and their way of doing things to complete that transaction.
+- Neither Alice nor Bob has any control over the process.
+Only the bank knows everything about the transaction: Issuer, receiver, timing, accounting, etc. They both depend on those banks and how they do things to complete that transaction.
 They are subject to its conditions (and its commissions, of course).

-With these problems is where the blockchain comes in, which eliminates intermediaries, decentralizing all management.
+With these problems, the blockchain eliminates intermediaries and decentralizes all management.
 The control of the process belongs to the users, not the banks.
-Alice and Bob become part of a massive network with millions of users, each of which becomes a participant and manager of global accounting.
+Alice and Bob become part of a massive network with millions of users, each a participant and manager of global accounting.

 A blockchain is a gigantic ledger in which the records (the blocks) are linked and encrypted to protect the transaction’s security and privacy.
 It is a distributed and secure database (thanks to encryption) that can be applied to all kinds of transactions that do not necessarily have to be financial.
 Think about intellectual property or real estate.
 You don’t trust anyone individually, but you trust all of them as a group.

-The blockchain is a unique ledger, agreed and distributed in several nodes of a network.
-When dealing with cryptocurrencies, we can think of it as the ledger where each transaction is recorded.
+The blockchain is a unique ledger, agreed upon and distributed in several network nodes.
+When dealing with cryptocurrencies, we can consider it the ledger where each transaction is recorded.

 Building a Block